ibm-cloud-docs/appid/profiles.md

 ### Accessing the `/attributes` endpoint
 {: #profile-attributes-access}

 Depending on your configuration, attributes are encrypted and saved as part of a user profile when a user interacts with your application.
-The interaction could be a user signing in or setting a preference in your app.
+The interaction might be a user signing in or setting a preference in your app.
 To access the attributes, pass an access token through an API method.
 {: shortdesc}

   **iOS Swift**